openproblems-bio/website/content/NeurIPS_2021/organizers.md

     Yale University with a specialization in machine learning under the supervision of Smita Krishnaswamy.

+    **Jonathan M. Bloom** leads Perturbation Biology and Machine Learning at Cellarity.
+As an Institute Scientist at the Broad Institute, he cofounded the Hail team, Learning Meaningful Representations of Life, and Models, Inference & Algorithms, while contributing to sequencing benchmarks, statistical genetics, ML theory, and neuroscience efforts.
+Jonathan completed his PhD at Columbia and Moore Instructorship and NSF postdoc at MIT, conducting research on algebraic topology and geometry while reimagining the teaching of statistics.

 -   **Robrecht Cannoodt** is a postdoctoral researcher in Saeys lab at VIB-UGent and a computer science consultant at Data Intuitive.
     During his PhD, his research was focused mainly on unsupervised learning in